BushraAnamUC/AutoSales-Insights-Dashboard/README.md

 2. **Dashboard Design**
    - Use **Dash** for layout and interactivity.
    - Use **Plotly** to create charts.
-   - Create callbacks for interactive visualizations.
+   - Create callbacks for interactive visualisations.

-3. **Visualizations**
+3. **Visualisations**
    - Line charts for yearly and monthly trends.
    - Bar charts for vehicle sales by type.
    - Pie charts for advertising expenditure.